smartcat-labs/cassandra-migration-tool-java/README.md

 # Examples
 We have two test cases which explain common problems which migration tool can solve.
 This is only subset of use cases but we think these are most frequent once:

 **First use case** touches problem of adding new field and populating historic data with value.
-Cassandra does not have DDL `default attribute`, so you must populate data on application level.
+Cassandra does not have DDL `default` attribute, so you must populate data on application level.
 [MigrationEngineBooksTest](src/test/java/io/smartcat/migration/MigrationEngineBooksTest.java) can serve as an example of that use case which this tool can cover.

 The initial table is simple (can be found in [books.cql file](src/test/resources/books.cql)) and we use migration classes to do the following: